-All You Need to Know, Whether you’ve seen one used on your own car while visiting the mechanic or have seen talk about on board automobile diagnostics on the internet, you’re probably curious about how car diagnostic scanners work.
-They come in many shapes and sizes, and some have more functions than others, but they all fall under the same family of tools.
+Everything you need to know Whether you've seen it used on a car while visiting a mechanic, or you've seen discussions on the Internet about on-board car diagnostics, you're probably wondering how a car diagnostic scanner works.
+They come in many shapes and sizes, some more versatile than others, but they all belong to the same class of tools.

 Overview of Car Diagnostic Scanners

 A car diagnostic scanner is a handheld electronic tool.
 As implied by the name, these devices plug into your car and act as a diagnostics machine to analyze various systems of your car and to check for any existing problems.